LIPS-scheme/lips/docs/docs/lips/extension.md

 The limitation of this solution is that you can't use strings inside `${ ... }`.
 It will break the Lexer.
 In the future there may be a way to define such syntax extensions (See [Add full string interpolation as syntax extension](https://github.com/jcubic/lips/issues/321)).

+### Limitations

+The limitation of syntax extensions is that you can't define variable that starts with the same characters as syntax extension.
+This may be a benefit and not a limitation:

 ## New Homoiconic data types